 - Applications are accepted by email, regular mail, fax or in person - please help us save trees by sending your application and documents by e-mail.

 - Personal statement: provides an opportunity to present yourself, your interests, career goals and reasons for applying for a Graduate and/or Research Assistantship (two pages, any format).
 Include your five strongest skills.
 If you plan to apply for both – Graduate and Research Assistantship – make sure your personal statement is relevant to both types of positions.

 - For new graduate students – complete application to a graduate degree program.

 The deadline to apply for the next academic year is March 1.
 Assistantships are generally awarded by May 30.

-All new admits and current students of a graduate degree program are encouraged to apply for an Assistantship at any time.
-Applications will still be accepted after March 1, although students who apply after the deadline will be placed on a waiting list to be considered for any Assistantship positions that may become available.
+All new and current students of a graduate degree program are encouraged to apply for an Assistantship at any time.
+Applications will still be accepted after March 1, although late applications will be placed on a waiting list to be considered for any assistantship positions that may become available.
 Candidates on the waiting list may be considered for other opportunities within the university.

 Students are welcome to submit an assistantship application even if they have not had a decision on their admissions application.
 The School of Graduate Studies will monitor admissions applications as they go through the process.